 Even when talking about a project that is predominantly about system change, you still need to be asking questions about the process, as this is what drives what happens.

 Therefore paint the picture of what the current processes are.
 Then paint the picture of what you want any new processes to be.
 The gap is what needs to be filled with your project – how to get from AS IS (Current State) to TO BE (Future State).

 What I have discussed here is the key role of a BA on a project team.
-If they do this well, then they set the project up for success, so they play a vital role on any project team.
+If they do this well, then they set the project up for success.
+A good Business Analyst plays a vital role in any project team.